dhappy/ecesis/README.md

-# Mïmis
+# Mïmis Prep

 ## The Goal

-A relable search system for [IPFS](//ipfs.io) bootstrapped soely from IPFS itself.
+[Μïmis](//forets.web.app) aims to be a distributed interface system for [IPFS](//ipfs.io) bootstrapped soely from IPFS itself.

+Μïmis is backed by CouchDB for ease of syncing and efficency of computation.
+It is not as simple an interface for massaging data as [ActiveRecord](https://api.rubyonrails.org/classes/ActiveRecord/Base.html).

-The gist is a program creates a forest of trees to the various content.
-For example, the book A Wizard of Earthsea by Ursula K. LeGuinn; paths to it might include:
+The idea is to conglomerate sets of overlapping paths in a conext forest.
+For example, a set of paths might include:

+* /book/by/Ursula K. LeGuinn/A Wizard of Earthsea
 * /A Wizard of Earthsea by Ursula K. LeGuinn
-* /book/by/Ursula K. LeGuinn/A Wizard of Earthsea
-* /award/Hugo/1978/Best Novella
+* /award/Hugo/1978/Best Novella/winner/1

-There are myriad others.
-Those are saved as directories and symlinks in IPFS.

-[PouchDB](//pouchdb.com) reads in these tens of thousands of entries and runs an autocomplete off them.

-The goal is to be able to aggregate from several sources so that the metadata tree covers as much of what we might want to find as possible.

-Users should be able to dedicate a portion of their storage to preservation and whereas pinning saves the entire file, preserving randomly pins subsections of all the preserved data.

-## Current Status

-I've got the list of [Hugo Award](//thehugoaward.com) winners and nominees and I'm working at generating a context forest.

-The interface is meant to terminate at the actual data, so I'm working on a way to increase the corpus.
+* /user/23jkl4…/favorite/books/34

+Each path represents a tree.
+Trees are published as IPFS directories.
+The tree is shredded as it is intaken into branches.
+A filesystem containing only the given path is created and its IPFS id is saved.

+There is a special symlink starting with `...` that will be processed by finding the IPFS id for that directory branch.

+# Tasks

+There is a frontend interface with this app, but most of the work is done in rake tasks.

+* `rake import:gutenberg[/home/will/Downloads/gutenberg]`

+Search the given directory for files named like `GUTINDEX.\d\d\d\d`.
+It will then attempt to parse them and import the data as `Book`s.

+It is about 99% accurate at the moment.

+* `rake import:irc`

+Connect to `#ebooks` and `#cinch-bots` as `hugobot` on [IRCHighway](irc://irc.irchighway.net/#ebooks), and listen for commands.

+There are really only two commands: `que` and `deq`.
+The first populates a queue with shares of books that don't have data.
+The seconds begins clearning the queue by requesting the given share and repeatining after the download completes.